Dallas Cowboys vs. Denver Broncos NFL Week 9 Odds, Plays and Insights - NewsBreak

 Home and road insights

-- Denver is 2-2 overall, with two wins against the spread, on the road.
+- In away games, Denver has two wins against the spread and is 2-2 overall.

-- This year, in four away games, Denver has hit the over once.
+- This season, in four away games, Denver has gone over the total once.

 Powered by Data Skrive.